k4kpk/k4kpk.github.io/sota-guides/Whiteside Mtn (W4C_WM-042).md

 #### Summit Guide

-* Hang antenna from tree: Yes
-* Space to guy mast: Yes
+* Hang antenna from tree: Yes; space to guy mast: Yes
 * Cell coverage 2014: VZN fail; AT&T fail; APRS sent OK but no ACK
-* Cell coverage 2015: VZN fail; AT&T OK; ARPS OK
+* Cell coverage 2015: VZN fail; AT&T OK; APRS OK
 * Unique features: Nice views.

 #### See Also